determined-ai/determined/docs/cluster-setup-guide/users/scim.rst

 organization wants to use with Okta.

 To configure Determined for this integration, update the :ref:`master configuration
-<master-configuration>` to provide the client's credentials and enable the SCIM server.
+<master-config-reference>` to provide the client's credentials and enable the SCIM server.

 .. code:: yaml